brogers5/chocolatey-package-localsend/ReadMe.md

 [![Chocolatey package version](https://img.shields.io/chocolatey/v/localsend.svg)](https://community.chocolatey.org/packages/localsend)
 [![Chocolatey package download count](https://img.shields.io/chocolatey/dt/localsend.svg)](https://community.chocolatey.org/packages/localsend)

+---

+This package is part of a family of packages published for LocalSend.
+This repository is for the meta package.

+* For the installer package, see [chocolatey-package-localsend.install](https://github.com/brogers5/chocolatey-package-localsend.install).
+* For the portable package, see [chocolatey-package-localsend.portable](https://github.com/brogers5/chocolatey-package-localsend.portable).

+See the [Chocolatey FAQs](https://docs.chocolatey.org/en-us/faqs) for more information on [meta packages](https://docs.chocolatey.org/en-us/faqs#what-is-the-difference-between-packages-no-suffix-as-compared-to.install.portable) and [installer/portable packages](https://docs.chocolatey.org/en-us/faqs#what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application).

+---

 ## Install

 [Install Chocolatey](https://chocolatey.org/install), and run the following command to install the latest approved stable version from the Chocolatey Community Repository: